 EU NAVFOR Somalia day-to-day interface with seafarers.
-The Maritime Security Centre – Horn of Africa (MSCHOA): Safeguarding trade through the High Risk Area (Click here to read this page in Somali)
+The Maritime Security Centre – Horn of Africa (MSCHOA): providing a key contribution allowing EU NAVFOR to safeguard freedom of navigation an trade through Area of Operations while coordinating and providing alerts within a well-established incident response process throughout the MSCHOA Voluntary Registration Area (MSC Q6099) (Click here to read this page in Somali)

 With up to 95% of EU Members States’ trade (by volume) transported by sea and 20% of global trade passing through the Gulf of Aden, EU NAVFOR gives considerable effort to safeguarding trade and freedom of navigation through this strategic area, as it is essential for the welfare of Nations.

-As part of the Operation Department in EU NAVFOR OHQ and fully integrated in the Joint Operation Centre, the Maritime Security Centre – Horn of Africa (MSCHOA), located in Brest, is an initiative established by EU NAVFOR in close co-cooperation with the industry.
-Vessels transiting the area are monitored 24 hours a day, whilst the provision of an interactive website enables the Centre to communicate the latest counter-piracy guidance to the Maritime Industry, and for shipping companies and operators to register their vessels’ movements through the region.
+As part of the Operation Department and fully integrated in EU NAVFOR OHQ, the Maritime Security Centre – Horn of Africa (MSCHOA), located in Brest, is an initiative established by EU NAVFOR in close co-cooperation with the industry.
+MSCHOA manages EU NAVFOR voluntary registration scheme (VRS) for vessels transiting the area, and also administers an interactive website that enables EU NAVFOR to communicate the latest counter-piracy guidance to the Maritime Industry, and for shipping companies and operators to register their vessels’ movements through the region.
 EU NAVFOR, and, by association, CMF’s and independent deployers’ naval assets may then be dispatched as required in the event of any emergency.

 Further initiatives as Group Transits, that co-ordinate vessels to transit together through the IRTC, enable military forces to “sanitise” the area.
-Through MSCHOA, EU NAVFOR also conducts a daily risk assessment process leading to identify particularly vulnerable shipping and co-ordinate appropriated protection arrangements, either from within EU NAVFOR or through other forces in the region.
+Based on our voluntary registration scheme, EU NAVFOR conducts a daily risk assessment process leading to identify particularly vulnerable shipping and co-ordinate appropriated protection arrangements, either from within own forces or through other forces in the region.
 EU NAVFOR also conducts focused operations aimed at achieving specific effects within a given area or time window.
 By concentrating forces, EU NAVFOR can provide influence, deterrence and insight into legitimate activities, and thereby co-ordinate better future activities to deter piracy and armed robbery at sea, and thus reassure legitimate seafarers.